 Additional Provisions: [add if applicable]

-Please confirm that the foregoing correctly reflects the agreement between Seller and Buyer as to this Transaction by returning an executed copy of this Confirmation by facsimile to Seller at the Seller’s fax number specified below for Confirmations.
+Please confirm that the foregoing correctly reflects the agreement between Seller and Buyer as to this Transaction by returning an executed copy of this Confirmation by facsimile to Seller at the Seller’s fax number specified on Exhibit B for delivery of “Notices and Correspondence”.
 If Buyer does not return this Confirmation or otherwise object to the accuracy of this Confirmation by written notice to Seller within three Days of receipt of this Confirmation, this Confirmation shall be deemed correct as given and shall constitute, conclusive and binding evidence of this Transaction, and the final expression of the terms of this Transaction.
 This Confirmation supersedes any broker confirmation concerning this Transaction.

 Sincerely,